cs3216/cs3216.github.io/coursework/project/index.md

 - 30% Poster Presentation (awarded by the panel of judges)
 - 30% Final Report

 The fact that 30% of the grade for the Final Project is determined by the outcome of your poster presentation might make it seem somewhat random and arbitrary, but this mimics life.
-Success comes not only from how well you do something, but from how well you can sell it (or convince suckers to buy your stuff even if it's completely useless and they don't actually need it 😜).
+Success comes not only from how well you do something but from how well you can sell it (or convince suckers to buy your stuff even if it's completely useless and they don't actually need it 😜).
 This is also where the marketing people make themselves useful.
-You are graded on quality and relevance of your posters, your sales pitch, marketing collaterals, quality of your apps, etc.
+You are graded on the quality and relevance of your posters, your sales pitch, marketing collaterals, the quality of your apps, etc.

-For those of you doing external projects your team is treated as a consultancy.
+For those of you doing external projects, your team is treated as a consultancy.
 You are graded by how well you manage your consultancy.
 E.g., frequency of meetings with your clients, quality of questions asked, quality of solutions proposed, and how you negotiate your compensation package.
-For those doing your own project you are treated as a startup.
+For those doing your own project, you are treated as a startup.
 We assess you on how well you manage your market validation, how well you design your marketing campaign, how you go out and bring in users, etc.

 ## Mode of Submission